vectordotdev/vector/website/docs/reference/transforms/grok_parser.md

 maintained patterns when possible since they can be improved over time by the community.

+### Complex Processing

+If you encounter limitations with the `grok_parser` transform then we recommend using a [runtime transform][urls.vector_programmable_transforms].
+These transforms are designed for complex processing and give you the power of full programming runtime.

 ### Debugging

 We recommend the [Grok debugger][urls.grok_debugger] for Grok testing.